Save Your Marriage (1): How to save yourself from divorce

 Allan called home from work and invited Sally to a restaurant for dinner.
 They had discussed this some time before and had both agreed they needed some time out, to refresh and renew the romance between them.
 Allan invited the babysitter, booked the restaurant and there was nothing Sally had to do but dress for the occasion.

-Save Your Marriage (8): More Self Talk
+More About Self Talk

 Two weeks ago, in part 6 of “Save Your Marriage”, I explained the influence of negative self-talk on relationships.
 Last week, in part 7, I gave an example of Sally talking to herself about her frustrations regarding her weight.
 In every relationship, when people talk to themselves about their problem with others in a negative way, things can easily be blown out of proportion.